mmonfils/neighborhood-lab-dsm/front-porch-manual/spreadsheet-blueprint.md

 # Spreadsheet Blueprint

 This guide ensures our community-built files stay simple, accessible, and completely safe for our neighbors to use.
-When we build spreadsheets for the block, we follow common-sense rules to make sure anyone can open them on an old computer using free, offline software.
+When we build spreadsheets for the block, we follow common-sense rules to make sure anyone can open them on any computer using free, offline software.

-Following the diplomatic and respectful framework of Dr. Ralph Bunche, we prioritize low barriers to entry and maximum transparency.
-We make tools for everyday people, not elite specialists or corporate databases.
+Following the diplomatic and respectful framework of Dr. Ralph Bunche, we make transparency and low barriers to entry a priority.
+We make tools for everyday people, not just outside experts.

 ---

 ## 1. Safety and Privacy Protections

-We protect neighbor data with the same care we use to watch over each other's backyards.
-Our tracking layouts enforce privacy by design:
+We keep personal information safe with the same care we use to watch out for the neighborhood.
+Our templates enforce privacy by design:

-*   **No Full Names:** Use casual, non-identifying labels like `Dave (Apt 3C)`, `Sarah (Apt 4B)`, or `Marcus (Yellow House)`.
+*   **No Full Names:** Use informal, general labels like `Dave (Apt 3C)`, `Sarah (Apt 4B)`, or `Marcus (Yellow House)`.
-*   **No Address Columns:** Never log specific street numbers, phone numbers, email addresses, or private financial details.
+*   **No Address Columns:** Never record specific street numbers, phone numbers, email addresses, or private financial details.
-*   **Keep Data Offline:** Keep all files stored safely on local home hard drives or printed on physical paper logs.
-We explicitly reject cloud links or centralized tracking programs that could expose household details to outside corporate or institutional organizations.
+*   **Keep Data Offline:** Keep all files stored safely on local computer hard drives or print them out on paper.
+We avoid cloud storage or third-party tracking programs that could leak household information to outside special interests.

 ---

-## 2. Core Column Frameworks
+## 2. Core Column Setup

 To keep files interchangeable across different block grids, use these standardized header titles exactly as written.